Morton Downey: Radio

 In 1930, Downey began making national radio broadcasts after opening his own nightclub (The Delmonico) in New York.
 He was voted America's "Radio Singer of the Year" in 1932.
 At the time, Downey was featured nightly on the Camel Quarter Hour radio broadcast.
+Beginning on January 4, 1933, he and Donald Novis co-starred in a weekly program on NBC Radio.
+The Wednesday night Woodbury programs had Leon Belasco's orchestra providing accompaniment.
 On February 5, 1945, his transcribed program Songs by Morton Downey moved from the NBC Blue Network to the Mutual Broadcasting System.
 The move came after Blue Network officials adopted a policy "against the use of transcriptions for network originated programs, except where technical difficulties void live broadcasts."
 As a result of the shift, the number of stations carrying the program more than doubled.

 Recordings

 In the 1930s, he recorded for ARC, Hit of the Week, and Decca Records, and in the 1940s, he made records for Columbia Records.

 Television

 In 1949, Downey began appearing on television.
 He was host of the Mohawk Showroom on NBC three nights a week.
 It was also known as The Morton Downey Show on the nights he was host.
 From 1950 to 1951, he co-hosted Star of the Family.